ptomulik/testmd/README.md

 end
 ```

-Repeat last step from [Example 1](#example-1-defining-valid-keys-and-values):
+Now we have

 ```ruby
 vars = Variables['seven','7']
 # => {"seven"=>7}
 ```

-We may also munge keys, for example convert camelCase names to uner\_score:
+We may also munge keys, for example convert camelCase names to under\_score:

 ```ruby
 class Variables